Alexander Vassiliev: Early life

-Alexander Vassiliev was born in Moscow, Russian SFSR on May 1, 1962.

-Vassiliev joined the Communist Party of the Soviet Union in 1983 while he was a student at Moscow State University (MGU).
+Vassiliev was born in Moscow, Russian SFSR on May 1, 1962.
+He joined the Communist Party of the Soviet Union (CPSU) in 1983 while he was a student at Moscow State University (MGU).
 He graduated from MGU with a degree in journalism in 1984.
 Vassiliev worked in the international department of Komsomolskaya Pravda (Young Communists' Truth) from 1984 to 1985.
-In 1985, he became a student in the Andropov Red Banner Institute of the KGB of the USSR, completing his studies there in 1987.
+In 1985, he became a student in the Andropov Red Banner Institute of the KGB of the Soviet Union (USSR), completing his studies there in 1987.